Superb Higgins sweeps Zhao aside

 Higgins, who led 5-3 before losing 6-5 to Zhao at the UK Championship, made sure there would be no repeat with a combination of exemplary safety and wonderful potting.

-He has undertaken a fitness regime and slimmed down to get into shape this season and has reached four finals.
+He has undertaken a fitness regime and slimmed down to get into shape this season and reached four finals.

+"Zhao is a superstar of the game but to beat him 6-2, I am really pleased with the way I played," Higgins told BBC Sport.

+"I missed a couple near the end.
+Maybe I was getting a bit edgy because I had such a strong lead.

 Higgins looked in fine touch throughout, showing he could score heavily and dominating the scrappier frames to nullify Zhao's fluent style.
+His main highlight came in the second frame when he registered the highest break of the tournament so far.

 - Smash your 2022 goals: Huge dance tunes and motivational messages for a new year workout